swiftlang/swift-org-website/documentation/articles/wrapping-c-cpp-library-in-swift.md

 ---
-layout: article
+layout: list
 date: 2023-11-08 12:00:00
 title: Wrapping C/C++ Library in Swift
 author: [etcwilde, ktoso, yim-lee]
 ---

 There are many great libraries out there that are written in C/C++.
 It is possible to make use of these libraries in your Swift code without having to rewrite any of them in Swift.
 This article will explain a couple of ways to acheive this and best practices when working with C/C++ in Swift.